-Draft guidelines for reliability standard and settings reviews
+Guidelines for reliability standard and settings reviews

-The Reliability Panel (Panel) invites submission on the draft guidelines for future reviews of the reliability standard and settings (reviews).
-The draft guidelines propose a set of principles and assumptions to be applied by the Panel when conducting future reviews.
+The Reliability Panel (Panel) has published guidelines for future reviews of the reliability standard and settings (reviews).
+The guidelines set out the principles and assumptions the Panel will apply when conducting future reviews.
 The next review will commence in January 2017.